pancake423/custom-homepage/README.md

 # Installing

+## 1.
-1. Serve this directory as a static website.
-The recommended way is with npx.
-In a terminal:
+Serve this directory as a static website.
+The recommended way is with npx (comes with every [Node.js](https://nodejs.org/en/download) installation).
+In the terminal:

 ```bash
 npx serve public -p 51432 # choose a port number that you're unlikely to ever use again
 ```

+## 2.
-2. In your browser settings, find the homepage settings and set it to the custom url from above (http://localhost:51432).
+In your browser settings, find the homepage settings and set it to the custom url from above (http://localhost:51432).

 ### Firefox
 go to `about:preferences#home`.